Search Results :

 You have successfully configured WordPress (WP) as SAML SP for achieving WordPress Keycloak Single Sign On.

-In this Guide, you have successfully configured Keycloak Single Sign-On (Keycloak WordPress SSO / WordPress Keycloak Login), choosing Keycloak as IdP and WordPress as SP.
-WordPress SAML Single Sign-On – SSO plugin solution ensures that you are ready to roll out secure access/login into WordPress (WP) site using Keycloak login credentials.
+In this Guide, you have successfully configured Keycloak SAML Single Sign-On (Keycloak WordPress SSO / WordPress Keycloak Login) choosing Keycloak as IdP and WordPress as SP using miniOrange plugin-SAML Single Sign On – SSO Login.This solution ensures that you are ready to roll out secure access to your WordPress (WP) site using Keycloak login credentials within minutes.

 If you are looking for anything which you cannot find, please drop us an email on samlsupport@xecurify.com